WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 Yusi and Eric on holographic imaging.
 Meng, external turret and ship defense.
-Hai, internal security and detailing guards.
+Hai, internal security and detailing of guards.
 Thomas, technology and architecture.

 Moonsailor and Vivien on holo-communication.
 Sergei, electronic synthesizer.
-Rob, independent legal advisory.
+Rob, independent legal advisor.
 &nbsp;

 They had planned for this hearing together.
 Preparing for any and all contingencies.

 Xin made eye contact with each of them.
-Acquiring visual confirmation from each that they understood their individual reponsibilities and were ready to proceed with this tribunal.
+Acquiring visual confirmation from each that they understood their reponsibilities and were ready to proceed with this tribunal.

 Then Xin looked gravely at the barred door.